Officially Withdrawing & Return of Title IV

 - Federal Supplemental Educational Opportunity Grant (FSEOG)

-When you withdraw from all classes, your tuition and fees for the semester or session will be adjusted according to the Bursar’s Fee Refund Policy.
+When you withdraw from all classes, your tuition and fees for the semester or session will be adjusted according to the Refund Withdraw schedule.
 Then, if you received money from one or more of the federal aid programs, the amount of money that must be returned to the federal aid program(s), based upon how much of the semester or session you attended will be calculated.

 - The Financial Aid Office will return a portion of the federal aid used to pay institutional charges on your account (tuition, fees, and University housing).
 Sometimes this will leave a portion of your IU Southeast charges unpaid, generating a bill with the Bursar’s Office.